 At ForexBrokers.com, we track where each forex and CFD broker is regulated across over 23 international regulator databases.
 Here's our findings.
-Markets.com holds 2 global Tier-1 licenses, while Fineco Bank holds 1.
+Both Markets.com and Fineco Bank hold 2 global Tier-1 licenses.
 Markets.com holds 2 global Tier-2 licenses, while Fineco Bank holds 0.
 In our analysis of 23 international regulators across 50 brokers, Markets.com earned a higher Trust Score than Fineco Bank.

 Which trading platform is better: Markets.com or Fineco Bank?